Frequently Asked Questions (FAQ)

 Q. How do I get help if I have a physical or learning disability?

 Students with an IEP need to make sure your high school teacher is aware of your specific needs and accommodations.
-Further, you should meet with DSPS as soon as you know you will be in the College Connection program.
+Further, you should meet with SAS (formerly DSPS) as soon as you know you will be in the College Connection program.
 Bring your IEP and any other documentation you have so that you receive appropriate accommodations for your college courses, if applicable.

 Q. How many units can I take?